eyala/gedit-pig/README.md

 This project adds [Apache Pig](http://pig.apache.org/) syntax highlighting to any editor that uses GtkSourceView.

-Pig 0.12 is supported in the master branch.
-For Pig 0.11, follow the instructions below, but take the files from the 0.11 branch.
+Pig 0.13 is supported in the master branch.
+For Pig 0.11 or 0.12, follow the instructions below, but take the files from the appropriate release.

 ## Installation Instructions for Gedit